Asexual reproduction involves one parent. As a result, the offspring tend to have the same genotype and phenotype; they lack variation.

 Sperm and eggs are sometimes produced by the same individual and sometimes produced by different individuals.

-The sexes of vertebrates are separate but some vertebrates can change sex.
+The sexes of vertebrates are separate but some vertebrates can change sex and others are both male and female.

 Sexual reproduction promotes variation because offspring inherit genes from two different parents.